Star Trek III: The Search for Spock: Cast

 Leonard Nimoy, in addition to his directing duties, appears towards the end of the film as Spock, but only appears in the opening credits as the director.
 Nimoy found that the most difficult scene to direct was one in which Leonard McCoy talks to the unconscious Spock in sickbay, en route to Vulcan.
 Nimoy recalled that not only was he in the scene, but his eyes are closed, making it difficult to judge the quality of the shot or the actor's performance: "It drove DeForest Kelley crazy.
 He swears that I was trying to direct him with the movement and flutter of my eyelids."
 Nimoy was thankful that the story required him to appear in a minimal number of scenes.
 The rapidly aging Spock, at the ages of 9, 13, 17, and 25, was portrayed successively by Carl Steven, Vadia Potenza, Stephen Manley, and Joe W. Davis.
 Frank Welker provided Spock's screams, and Steve Blalock doubled for Nimoy, so that a total of seven actors contributed to the role.

 Other roles include Robert Hooks as Admiral Morrow, the commander of Starfleet; James B. Sikking as Captain Styles, the commanding officer of the Excelsior; Miguel Ferrer as the Excelsior's First Officer; and Phillip R. Allen as Captain J.T.
 Esteban, the captain of the ill-fated Grissom.
 John Larroquette plays Maltz, a member of Kruge's bridge crew whom Nimoy describes as "the thoughtful Klingon".
 Catherine Shirriff plays Valkris, Kruge's doomed lover.
-Grace Lee Whitney, who played Janice Rand in the original Star Trek series, made a cameo appearance (wearing a wig) as "Woman in Cafeteria".
+Grace Lee Whitney, who played Janice Rand in the original Star Trek series, made a cameo appearance as "Woman in Cafeteria".
 Scott McGinnis plays a young man whom Uhura forces into a closet at gunpoint.